leodeslf/leaf/summaries/principles.md

 >Derived classes must be able to substitute for their base classes.

-When we have A and B, B is A plus some features, A can be replaced by B if it's correctly done.
+When we have A and B, being B = A + [moreFeatures], A can be replaced by B if it's correctly done.

 ### Interface Segregation Principle (ISP)